 Determine the partition granularity

-When you use partitioned tables, you need to determine the partition granularity.
-For example, to partition a table by time, you may choose a granularity of day, week, or month.
+When you use partitioned tables, you may need to determine the partition granularity.
+For example, to partition a table by time, you can choose a granularity of day, week, or month.
 A finer granularity results in less data in each partition but a larger number of partitions.
 The number of partitions is not measured by an absolute standard.
 We recommend that you assign no more than 200 partitions in each table.
 A large number of partitions may reduce database performance.
 For example, the query optimizer takes a long time to generate execution plans or the VACUUM operation takes a long time to complete.